thaumant/lucid-suggest/javascript/README.md

 ## Rating

-Optional `rating` field can be used to define an order of records that match a query equally well: records with greater rating will go higher in the result.
-Put data like priority, product popularity, or term frequency there to improve overall scoring.
+Optional `rating` field can be used as a tie breaker: records with greater `rating` are ranked higher.
+Use priority, product popularity, or term frequency as `rating` to improve overall scoring.

-For example, let's use state population as a rating:
+For example, let's use state population as `rating`:
 ```javascript
 suggest.setRecords([
     {id: 1, rating:  3000, title: "Nevada"},